Notes from the

 -

-if AI agents can write 1,000 pull requests a week, AI agents should be testing 1,000 pull requests a week. the asymmetry is about to collapse.
+If AI agents can write 1,000 pull requests a week, AI agents should be testing 1,000 pull requests a week.
+The asymmetry is about to collapse.